learnitmyway/web-security-examples/README.md

 Now the cookie now has a SameSite attribute set to 'lax'.
 If it were set to 'strict' I believe it would strip the cookie even if you already had the same origin open in another tab (eg. redirecting to FB when you are already logged in)

+### 6

+Adds the secure attribute to the `sessionId` cookie.

+- The self-signed cert was generated using `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -new -sha256 -keyout certs/key.pem -out certs/cert.pem`
+- Start `npx nodemon 6.js` and go to <https://localhost> (does not work in Chrome)